Maybe, if an exception to the hearsay rule applies to the 911 call.

-Maybe, if an exception to the hearsay rule is applicable to the 911 call.
-Click here to learn more about the hearsay rule in Virginia.
-One exception to the hearsay rule that might permit the admission of a recording of a 911 call into evidence at the trial of a personal injury case is the present sense impression exception.
+The present sense impression exception is one exception to the hearsay rule that might permit the admission of a recording of a 911 call into evidence at the trial of a personal injury case.
 Writing on the requirements of the present sense impression exception to the hearsay rule, the Virginia Court of Appeals has said:

 In order for the present sense impression exception to apply, three requirements must be satisfied: “(1) the declaration must have been contemporaneous with the act; (2) it must explain the act; and (3) it must be spontaneous.”
 Clark, 14 Va.App. at 1070, 421 S.E.2d at 30.